Last Updated on

 Because drug tests have been terrorizing drug-users for decades, there have been a lot of synthetic urine brands that have popped up on the market.
 Some are pretty much just colored water.
 Some are a bit better and can pass a cursory glance, but will fail at the lab.
 And some are so real, that would be real urine if they just came from a human!
 This high-quality synthetic urine can pass even the most intensive testing.

 We’ve tested a lot of brands to find out which brands are worth buying.
 And today, we’re going to apply that test to Ultra Pure.

 So let’s go see how Ultra Pure stacks up against all the other options out there.

 Ultra Pure: How Does It Stack Up?

 This particular brand of synthetic urine is made by Ultra Klean, which advertises itself with the tagline “The Ultimate Line of Detox Products”.
-Aside from the fake pee, they also sell detox drinks, mouthwashes for saliva tests, shampoo for hair tests, drug test strips, and even apparel.
+Aside from the fake pee, they also sell detox drinks (check the best ones), mouthwashes for saliva tests, shampoo for hair tests, drug test strips, and even apparel.
 An impressive lineup, but we’ll see how well they hold up.

 So you’ve just bought an Ultra Pure synthetic urine kit.
 Open the box, and you’ll find:

 - A 2oz bottle filled with pre-mixed Ultra Pure synthetic urine